Family Floer program and non-archimedean SYZ mirror construction: Introduction

-The point (A) will make the transition map well-defined; the point (B) will eliminate the ambiguity caused by various choices and will finally account for the cocycle conditions.
-The main techniques for the proofs are the wall crossing formula (\S \ref{ss_intro_(A)}) and the ud-homotopy theory (\S \ref{ss_intro_(B)}).
+Point (A) ensures the transition map is well-defined, while point (B) resolves ambiguity from various choices, ultimately leading to the cocycle conditions.
+The key innovations for the proofs introduced in this paper are the wall crossing formula and the ud-homotopy theory respectively.